-That sweet promise of all of those decluttering benefits were just too good to pass up.
+That sweet promise of all of those decluttering benefits was just too good to pass up.
 So you bought dozens of acrylic organizing containers, downloaded decluttering checklists, & worked endlessly chasing a perfect home.

 Then something unexpected happened, you felt sad after decluttering.
-That was not the end result you were hoping for.
+That was not the result you were hoping for.

 Once the clutter was conquered, the fridge was organized, & the phone photos were neatly categorized, you had to re-direct that drive & passion towards something much harder to fix.

 The clutter in your home & life is easy to use as a crutch for not dealing with the more intense problems in your personal life.
 Examples of this could be dealing with a bad marriage, making a real change for your health, or making a large life-altering decision you’ve been avoiding.

 Clutter can become a scapegoat for all of your problems.